How soon can I start exercising after birth?

 Possibly the number one question from postnatal mums is “When can I exercise again?”
-Frustratingly, the reason it is such a commonly asked question is because the answer is not so straightforward.
-It is very important to remember that as unique individuals, each Mum will have had very unique circumstances ante and postnatally, and subsequently the (re)introduction of exercise will differ widely.
+Frustratingly, the reason it is such a commonly asked question is that the answer is not so straightforward.
+It is very important to remember that as unique individuals, each Mum will have had very unique circumstances ante and postnatally, and subsequently, the (re)introduction of exercise will differ widely.
 So, while this short blog will summarise when you might be able to get that workout in again, it is essential to note that this is not an exact science and each Mum will have their unique journey back into exercise.

 There are two stages of ‘Postnatal’:

 In terms of exercise, the term “postnatal” is split into two stages.